-For this build CUEK considered several options to build our pack out of.
-We needed a battery that could output a lot of power, provide the best resistance to the negative effects of cold, have a high energy density and most importantly be safe.
-In the past we have run K2 Energy 26650P cells, which are a high output LiFePO4 cell in a cylindrical case, similar to a long 'c-cell'.
-We have been very happy with these cells but wanted to consider other types of cells.
-After much research, comparison of data sheets and discharge curves, we determined that the Enerdel MP310-049 Moxie+ battery modules were the best option; the real advantage to these batteries is their power to weight ratio.
-Also by using these modules it simplifies the wiring on our end and increase reliability.
-The tractive system battery pack is constructed of four of these Enerdel Li-Ion batteries wired in series.
+For this build CUEK considered several options to build the pack out of.
+A battery was needed that could output a lot of power, provide the best resistance to the negative effects of cold, have a high energy density and most importantly be safe.
+In the past K2 Energy 26650P cells have been used, which are a high output LiFePO4 cell in a cylindrical case, similar to a long 'c-cell'.
+These cells have worked well, but other types needed to be considered.
+After much research, comparison of data sheets and discharge curves, it was determined that the Enerdel MP310-049 Moxie+ battery modules were the best option with the real advantage being their power to weight ratio.
+Also by using these modules it simplifies the wiring and increases reliability.
+The tractive system battery pack is constructed of four Enerdel Li-Ion batteries wired with two in series and two in parallel.
 These modules came preassembled from Enerdel in a 12s2p configuration.
-Thus, putting these modules in series gives a configuration of 48s2p.
+Thus, putting these modules in series gives a configuration of 24s4p.
 Each series connection is monitored by the Orion centralized BMS.
 Each BMS cell voltage tap lead is fused with a 1A limit, as recommended by Orion.
 Thermistor temperature sensors are distributed throughout the pack to measure the temperature of 48 cells, using 24 thermistors.
-The power from the pack runs through welding cable rated at 600V and 260A.
-However, a maintenance plug, that can be disconnected by hand when working inside the battery box, separates the three nodes connecting the four modules.
-Fire resistant Makrolon® LF separates each battery module to keep the rated energy levels below 6MJ, since each module is rated at 1.36kWh, or 4.896MJ.
+The power from the pack runs through welding cable rated at 600V and 380A.
+However, a maintenance plug, that can be disconnected by hand when working inside the battery box, separates the parallel connections connecting the four modules.
+Fire resistant Makrolon® GP separates each battery module to keep the rated energy levels below 6MJ, since each module is rated at 1.36kWh, or 4.896MJ.